Chapter 3 - Cancer

 The leading authority on the links between physical activity as an independent risk factor for the primary prevention of cancer is the World Research Fund’s Continuous Update Project.1 The evidence here is for physical activity as the only independent risk factor, some cancers also have weight as a risk factor.

-Physical activity pre-treatment: Pre-surgical exercise, through aerobic, resistance or pelvic floor training, may benefit cancer patients through effects on function and cardiovascular and pulmonary fitness with significant improvements shown in: 2- 5
+Physical activity pre-treatment: Pre-surgical exercise, through aerobic, resistance or pelvic floor training, may benefit cancer sufferers through effects on function and cardiovascular and pulmonary fitness with significant improvements shown in: 2- 5

 - Rates of incontinence in prostate cancer